-De novo splice site prediction.
-As illustrated in Fig. 1, we trained SVM classifier using the evolutionary signatures of vertebrate splice sites to distinguish real from false splice sites.
+De novo splice site prediction: as illustrated in Figure 1, we trained SVM classifier using the evolutionary signatures of vertebrate splice sites to distinguish real from false splice sites.
 Indicating a good discriminative power, our models achieved high AUC values of 0.96 for donors and 0.94 for acceptors (Fig. 1A).
-On an independent testset with 5,000 sites which were not used for training, we correctly detected 89 % of all true donors at a false positive rate (FPR) of 4 % and 84 % of all true acceptors at a FPR of 9 % (SVM classification confidence p > 0.5).
-To reduce the FPR to less than 2%, we used a more stringent SVM classification confidence of p > 0.9, which still correctly identifies 81 % (73 %) of real donor (acceptor) sites.
-This demonstrates that our approach is capable of identifying splice sites at high specificity.
-Out of 54 million intergenic candidates, about 3.4 million sites were predicted to be real (p > 0.5).
+On an independent test set with 5000 sites which were not used for training, we correctly detected 89% of all true donors at a false positive rate (FPR) of 4 and 84% of all true acceptors at an FPR of 9% (SVM classification confidence p > 0.5).
+To reduce the FPR to less than 2%, we used a more stringent SVM classification confidence of p > 0.9, which still correctly identifies 81% (73%) of real donor (acceptor) sites.
+This